ProxiBlue/vagrant-communicator-docker/README.md

 This communicator will make vagrant tasks that require SSH, interact with the docker instances, as if SSH exists, by using the Docker API.

+Shell scripts used during provisioning will also be executed, so will facilitate provisioning shel scripts as well (from 1.0.8).
+Please note that these will always run as root inside the docker instance.

 This has only been used in a Linux environment.

 ## Requirements